vinceimbat/vinceimbat/content/Why I walk.md

 ---
-title: "Why I walk"
+title: Why I walk
-date: "2022-06-16"
+date: 2022-06-16
-slug: "why-i-walk"
-aliases: "Why-do-I-walk"
+aliases:
+  - Why-do-I-walk
+  - Why-I-walk
 tags:
+  - thoughts

-- "seedlings"
+  - seedlings
-sr-due: 2022-09-16
-sr-interval: 53
-sr-ease: 250
 ---
 Living is living.
 The mundane.
 What I was hoping to get from my walks is thus connection with the mundane and yet also meaning-making (to elevate what I saw and transform it beyond mere survival).
 I create that meaning through writing.
 First narrating the walk, highlighting sources that I could then interpret.
 And then interpreting those resources.

 I also create meaning through photography.
 Here it is less clear.
 It is difficult to be intentional with the images I capture while separating fact from meaning.
 All my photographs moving forward that I want to share shall have meaning.
 Shall be meaningful.
 Or perhaps I should just let myself free and try to flow.
-But at the same time always strengthen my philosophical tendencies so that it tranports into how I see things.
+But at the same time always strengthen my philosophical tendencies so that it transports into how I see things.

 Philosophy -> Walking -> Photos + Narratives